yesyigitcan/seperator/README.md

 # seperator
-Description: Python script to parse an xml file and move its values to selected tables in a datawarehouse
+Description: Python script to parse an xml file which retrieved from a DB table and move its values to selected table in a datawarehouse

 Class Name: XML_Query_Helper
 Functions: